 Customized solutions have always been Dallan S.p.A’s hallmark.
-The Treviso, Italy-based company, founded in 1978, designs and produces complete production assembly systems for precision rollforming and sheet metal production that adhere to each customer’s exacting specifications.
+Founded in 1978, the Treviso, Italy-based company designs and produces complete production assembly systems for precision rollforming and sheet metal production that adhere to each customer’s exacting specifications.

 “Our customers tell us the end product they wish to produce,” says Andrea Dallan, CEO and Sales Director at Dallan.
 “It could be a shutter or window blind, products for suspended ceilings, drywall manufacture and more.
 Then we develop the automated production systems that manufacture that product.”